Premature infantPreterm infant; Preemie; Premie; Neonatal - premie; NICU - premie

 - Oxygen may be given by ventilator, CPAP, nasal prongs, or an oxygen hood over the baby's head.

-There are multiple support groups for parents of premature babies.
+There are many support groups for parents of premature babies.
 Ask the social worker in the neonatal intensive care unit.

 Possible long-term complications include: